bueler/stokes-ice-tutorial/README.md

   * The time-stepping in `stage4/`, though apparently very well-behaved under the applied stabilization and adaptive techniques, remains mostly-explicit and CFL-limited.
   * In the moving-margin cases for `stage4/`, there is a mass-conservation error committed at the free boundary.
   * In `stage3/` and `stage4/`, reading a `.msh` for the base mesh is easy but it requires code modifications.
-  * In `stage4/`, adding a surface mass balance model is easy but it requires code modifications.
+  * In `stage4/`, adding surface mass balance data, or a lapse-rate model, is easy but it requires code modifications.

 ### other solvers based on Firedrake